rmaniego/nektar/README.md

 This is compatible with Python 3.9 or later.

 ## WARNINGS:
- - This package is still under development, some future breakage is inevatable.
+ - This package is still under development, some future breakage is inevitable.
  - Some AppBase API methods are still under development and subject to change.
  - Do NOT copy your private keys in your codes!